Equipment & location: C351

 The JEOL Superprobe JXA-8230 has the following parameters (manufacturer information):

-The JEOL Hyperprobe JXA-8500F has the following parameters (manufacturer information):
+The JEOL Hyperprobe JXA-8530F PLUS has the following parameters (manufacturer information):

-The GeoForschungsZentrum maintains two electron microprobes, a JEOL Hyperprobe JXA-8500F with a thermal field-emission cathode (see Figure) and a JEOL Superprobe JXA 8230 with a tungsten or LaB6 cathode.
+The German Centre for Geosciences (GFZ) maintains two electron microprobes, a JEOL Hyperprobe JXA-8530F PLUS with a thermal field-emission cathode and a JEOL Superprobe JXA 8230 with a tungsten or LaB6 cathode.

-Samples can be analysed within the frame of an scientific cooporation.
-Beside that, analyses are possible in return for a financial contribution.
-For the latter case, please read the user regulations and the appendix1.
-Prices can be given upon request, please send an e-mail to the contact person.
+Prior to an appointment on the microprobe, samples need a special treatment.
+Samples can be analysed within the frame of a scientific cooperation.
+Besides that, analyses are possible in return for a financial contribution.
+In any case, please read the "Sample preparation and user regulations".
+Prices can be given upon request, please send an email to the contact person.